Brawlback-Team/brawlback-asm/README.md

 This build does not come with Project+ assets, it only includes the Project+ source code.
 You will have to extract the pf folder from the Project+ download and place it in *SDCard/Project+*.

+Duplicate the file located at `MakeSD/SAMPLE-Config.ini` and rename the copy to `Config.ini`

-Set SD_CARD_PATH in *MakeSD/Config.ini* to the path of the sd.raw used by your configuration of Dolphin
+Set SD_CARD_PATH in `MakeSD/Config.ini` to the path of the sd.raw used by your configuration of Dolphin

+Set CMAKE_BUILD_DIR in `MakeSD/Config.ini` to the path that cmake builds to (default should be `.\build\Output`)

 ## Build and Run